Lainbo

 Both branches are in Yuen Long, so we arrived in Shenzhen on Thursday afternoon and found a place to stay near the border, planning to head to Shenzhen Bay Port on Friday.

-On Friday morning, we set off from Shenzhen Bay Port (remember to select "Exit" at Shenzhen Bay Port in Amap, I didn't select this and was directed to an office building XD).
+On Friday morning, we set off from Shenzhen Bay Port (remember to select "Exit" at Shenzhen Bay Port on Amap; I didn't select this and it directed me to an office building XD).

-Following the crowd, we entered the border area, entered Hong Kong, kept the small white ticket safe, and after exiting, we found the bus station.
+Following the crowd, we entered the border area, entered Hong Kong, kept the small white ticket safe, and upon exiting, we found the bus station.

-My plan was "B2P" - "Tuen Ma Line."
+The route I took was "B2P" - "Tuen Ma Line."
 The bus station after passing through B2P is easy to find, with a double-decker bus every 15 minutes.
-After taking B2P, we rode one stop to "Tiansheng Garden," got off at the MTR station "Tin Shui Wai," took the MTR one stop to "Long Ping," and then walked to HSBC.
+After taking B2P, I rode one stop to "Tiansheng Garden," got off at the MTR station "Tin Shui Wai," took the MTR one stop to "Long Ping," and then walked to HSBC.
 This process took us about 32 minutes.
-However, if calculating travel time, I suggest using the worst-case scenario, meaning you assume you are unlucky and just miss the bus, which would take about 50 minutes.
+However, if calculating travel time, I recommend using the worst-case scenario, meaning you assume you are unlucky and just miss the bus, which would take about 50 minutes.

-The back of the "B2P" bus station has a WeChat ride code mini-program QR code that you can scan to use this ride (not the domestic "乘车码" mini-program, but the "搭車碼" mini-program).
-If you want to activate it in advance, send this text to your file transfer assistant in WeChat, and then click it to open. #小程序:// 搭車碼 / 1u3lyPjD4fLSzst
+The back of the "B2P" bus station has a WeChat mini-program QR code for the bus ride, which you can scan to use (this is not the domestic "乘车码" mini-program, but the "搭車碼" mini-program).
+If you want to activate it in advance, send this text to your WeChat file transfer assistant and click it to open. #小程序:// 搭車碼 / 1u3lyPjD4fLSzst

 image

-In Hong Kong buses, you need to manually press the bell for the driver to know you want to get off; if you don't press the bell, they won't stop automatically.
+In Hong Kong, you need to manually press the bell for the driver to know you want to get off; if you don't press the bell, they won't stop.
 However, there will definitely be a lot of people getting off at the first stop of B2P, so you don't need to worry about that.

 image

-Upon arriving at HSBC, we found it was still early.
-The staff saw our 11:00 appointment and asked us to come at 10:45 to scan the QR code to take a number (they scan the QR code that you saved as a screenshot during the appointment).
-While waiting, we connected to the bank's Wi-Fi and completed the ZA Bank and Tianxing applications, just in time to check if my SIM card was receiving SMS normally.
+Upon arriving at HSBC, I found it was still early.
+The staff checked our 11:00 appointment and asked us to come at 10:45 to scan the QR code to take a number (they scan the QR code you saved from your appointment screenshot).
+While waiting, I connected to the bank's Wi-Fi and completed the ZA Bank and Tiansheng applications, just to check if my SIM card was receiving SMS normally.

-There is a small pitfall here; for ZA Bank and Tianxing, you need to be located in Hong Kong to open an account.
-Some friends reported that if the branch you go to is in a relatively remote area of Hong Kong (like Tin Shui Wai), you may not be able to open an account and need to walk towards the center of Hong Kong.
+There is a small pitfall here; for ZA Bank and Tiansheng, you need to be located in Hong Kong to open an account.
+Some friends reported that if the branch you visit is in a more remote area of Hong Kong (like Tin Shui Wai), you may not be able to open an account and need to walk towards the center of Hong Kong.
 The two branches we chose did not have this issue.

-After completing the card application in the morning, we found a place called "Ju Sheng Bing Shi" on OpenRice (the Hong Kong version of Dianping) to have lunch.
-After eating, we sat for a while and continued to Bank of China Hong Kong to apply for a card.
+After completing the cards in the morning, we found a place called "Ju Sheng Ice Room" on OpenRice (the Hong Kong version of Dianping) to have a meal.
+After eating, we sat for a while and continued to Bank of China Hong Kong to open an account.

-Upon arriving at Bank of China Hong Kong, it was still relatively early; I remember it was 13:32, and it was crowded inside.
-I tried to take a number and got number 90, while they were currently calling numbers in the 30s.
+Arriving at Bank of China Hong Kong, it was still relatively early; I remember it was 13:32, and it was crowded inside.
+I tried to take a number and got number 90, while they were only calling number 30+.
 I was secretly glad we made an appointment.
-I asked the staff, and they confirmed my online appointment was for 14:00.
-The staff looked for the documents and asked, "xxx, right?"
+I asked the staff, and they confirmed my online appointment for 14:00.
+After checking the documents, they asked, "xxx, right?"
 I said yes, and they said, "Okay, scan this QR code and fill in the information."
 This actually started the account opening process.
 After filling in the information, I was handed over to another colleague who would complete the subsequent work.
 Bank of China Hong Kong asked many more questions, and the detailed account opening process will be written later.

-The key card application process actually ends here; with an appointment, half a day is enough.
-Leave enough time between the appointments of the two banks to avoid delays in the second bank's processing due to prolonged processing at the first bank.
-If you miss five numbers, you lose priority.
+The key card application process actually ends here.
+With an appointment, half a day is enough, leaving enough time between the two bank appointments to avoid delays from the first bank affecting the second bank's processing.
+If you miss five numbers, you lose your priority.

 HSBC Card Application Process#

-Starting the account opening, the questions asked during the process depend on the staff member responsible for you.
+Starting the account opening, the questions asked during the process depend on the staff member handling your case.

-"Please show your ID" — I: (took out my ID card, Hong Kong and Macau travel permit, small white ticket)
+"Please show your ID document" — I: (taking out my ID card, Hong Kong-Macau travel permit, small white ticket)

 "What is the account for?" — I: "I plan to use it for investing in Hong Kong stocks."

-"Give me your address" — I: (took out proof of address) — "No need, just tell me."
+"Give me your address" — I: (taking out address proof) — "No need, just tell me."

-"Please take this test" — it was a questionnaire similar to an investor risk tolerance assessment.
-Since I wanted to invest, I had to select some more aggressive options.
-Although I said I was investing in Hong Kong stocks, I actually selected all capital preservation options, which is not acceptable.
+"Please complete this test" — it is a questionnaire similar to an investor risk tolerance assessment.
+Since I want to invest, I must select some more aggressive options.
+Although I said I would invest in Hong Kong stocks, I actually selected all capital preservation options, which is not acceptable.

-Then there were some personal information questions, which I answered truthfully, such as the name of my workplace, what the company does, and my position.
+Then there were some personal information questions, which I answered truthfully, such as my workplace, what the company does, and my position.

 I signed a few documents.

-The entire process was operated by him on a tablet, taking a total of more than 30 minutes.
-I felt uncomfortable staring at him the whole time, so I took out my phone to play.
-The whole process was quite smooth; perhaps the staff member saw me take out a large amount of materials and was too lazy to ask.
-However, my friend also had an 11:00 appointment at HSBC, and it seemed he wasn't as easy to talk to; they even asked him, "Which Hong Kong stock do you plan to buy?" and "How much do you plan to invest in stocks?"
+The entire process was operated on a tablet by the staff and took a total of over 30 minutes.
+I felt a bit uncomfortable staring at them, so I took out my phone to play.
+The whole process was quite smooth; perhaps the staff saw me pull out a large amount of materials and were too lazy to ask.
+However, my friend also had an 11:00 appointment at HSBC, and it seemed that he didn't have as easy a time; they even asked him, "Which Hong Kong stock are you planning to buy?" and "How much do you plan to invest in stocks?"

-HSBC's card password is randomly assigned as a default.
-To change the password, you need to do it at an ATM the next day (after midnight).
+The password for the HSBC card is randomly assigned by default.
+If you want to change the password, you need to do it the next day at an ATM (after 00:00).

 Bank of China Hong Kong Card Application Process#

-First, I handed her my ID, Hong Kong and Macau travel permit, and small white ticket.
+First, I handed her my ID card, Hong Kong-Macau travel permit, and small white ticket.

-She requested a paper proof of address.
-I first provided the paper version of the China Merchants Bank credit card statement, but she asked to see the PDF version in my email and verified that the email sender was indeed China Merchants Bank, checking if the PDF and paper version were exactly the same.
+She requested a paper address proof, and I first provided the paper version of the China Merchants Bank credit card statement.
+She asked to see the PDF version in my email and verified that the sender's email was indeed from China Merchants Bank, checking that the PDF and paper version were identical.

 She looked at the paper salary statement and the tax proof obtained from the personal income tax app, confirming my work information (actually, she didn't require this proof; generally, verbal confirmation is sufficient, but I used these two documents for stability).

-"Do you have any stock trading experience?" — "I have no stock trading experience; I have bought funds on Alipay, and here are the relevant proofs issued by Alipay."
-(I handed over the two Alipay-generated documents; since I regularly invested in funds on Alipay, there were many transactions, and she looked at them carefully.)
+"Do you have any stock trading experience?" — "I have no stock trading experience, but I have bought funds on Alipay; here are the two Alipay-generated documents."
+(I handed over the two documents generated by Alipay; since I regularly invested in funds, there were many transactions, and she looked at them very carefully.)

-"Why did you choose Hong Kong stocks?" — "I chose Hong Kong stocks not because of the recent surges (to prove that I am not speculating but investing), but because I am optimistic about Hong Kong stocks' xxxxx (it's hard to write out, just improvise, basically praise)."
+"Why did you choose Hong Kong stocks?" — "I chose Hong Kong stocks not because of the recent surges (to prove I am not speculating but investing), but because I am optimistic about Hong Kong stocks' xxxxx (not easy to write out, just praise it)."

 "What is your monthly income?
 Are you married?
-Does your total assets exceed 360,000?"
-(My friend was directly asked how much assets he had, but neither of us was asked for proof of funds.)
+Do your total assets exceed 360,000?"
+(My friend was directly asked how much assets he had, but we were not asked to verify assets.)

 After finishing some personal information questions, the card was issued, and I was handed over to another employee who taught me how to use the Bank of China app — BOCHK Bank of China Hong Kong and BoC Pay.

 After the card was issued, I received a receipt with the card number, and I needed to deposit money at the ATM first.
 The first deposit can only be done by manually entering the number; inserting the card is not recognized.
 I deposited 1,000 Hong Kong dollars.
-Card returned.
+Then I withdrew the card.

-Then I had to wait for a while.
-We went to a nearby restroom and returned to the ATM.
-I inserted the card, checked the balance, and returned the card, completing the entire process.
+After waiting for a while, we went to a nearby restroom and returned to the ATM.
+I inserted the card, checked the balance, and withdrew the card, completing the entire process.
 Why did we go to the restroom?
-Because after depositing, if you immediately check, the card is not recognized; perhaps the backend needs time to update.
+Because after depositing, if you check immediately, the card is not recognized; perhaps the backend needs time to update.
 It takes about 3 to 5 minutes in between.

-ZA Bank and Tianxing require you to be located in Hong Kong to open an account and need to be in the core area of Hong Kong.
+ZA Bank and Tiansheng require you to be located in Hong Kong to open an account, and you need to be in the core area of Hong Kong to do so.

 image